4 Light map

 plot(tag, type = "twilight")

-Re-run twilight_create with a different twl_offset until the night/day is properly centered.
+Re-run twilight_create with a different twl_offset until the night/day is properly centred.

 Because we have already label the stationary period before, the plot indicates which stationary period the twilight belongs to with the dot color.
 This can be useful to distinguish outliers from a change in the bird position.